Adham2002/cs-notes/Languages/Python/tests/README.md

   required_plugins (args):
                         plugins that must be present for pytest to run

-environment variables:
+### Environment variables
   PYTEST_ADDOPTS           extra command line options PYTEST_PLUGINS           comma-separated plugins to load during startup PYTEST_DISABLE_PLUGIN_AUTOLOAD set to disable plugin auto-loading PYTEST_DEBUG             set to enable debug tracing of pytest's internals

+### Misc
-to see available markers type: pytest --markers to see available fixtures type: pytest --fixtures (shown according to specified file_or_dir or current dir if not specified; fixtures with leading '_' are only shown with the '-v' option
+- To see available markers type: pytest --markers
+- To see available fixtures type: pytest --fixtures (shown according to specified file_or_dir or current dir if not specified; fixtures with leading '_' are only shown with the '-v' option